workday-accessibility/accessibility-eval/keyboard.md

 				<ol start="1" type="i">
 					<li>There is a mechanism available to turn the shortcut off;</li>
 					<li>A mechanism is available to remap the shortcut to include one or more non-printable keyboard keys (e.g., <code>Ctrl, Alt/Option</code>)</li>
-					<li>The keyboard shortcut for a user interface component is only active when that component has focus.</li>
+					<li>The keyboard shortcut for a user interface element is only active when that element has focus.</li>
 				</ol>
 			</li>
 		</ol>
 	</li>
 	<li>Ensure content which appears in focus, is persistent and dismissable. <strong>Note:</strong> this is unlikely to occur on native mobile apps.
 		<ol start="1" type="a">
-			<li>Where receiving and then keyboard focus triggers additional content to become visible and then hidden, the following are true:
+			<li>Where receiving keyboard focus triggers additional content to become visible and then hidden, the following are true:
 				<ol start="1" type="i">
 					<li>Dismissible: A mechanism is available to dismiss the additional content without moving keyboard focus, unless the additional content communicates an input error or does not obscure or replace other content;</li>
 					<li>Persistent: The additional content remains visible until the focus trigger is removed, the user dismisses it, or its information is no longer valid.</li>